scdoshi/jquery-ajaxchimp/README.md

 AjaxChimp is a jQuery plugin that lets you ajaxify your mailchimp form.

-If you hate it when on submitting the mailchimp form on your webpage, there is a jarring transition to the mailchimp website, then use this.
+Use this if you hate the jarring transition to the mailchimp website on submitting a mailchimp.

 **Note**: This relies on an undocumented feature at mailchimp that uses JSONP to allow cross-domain ajax to work.
 You have been warned.
-(It has however been around for at least 3 years, and probaly many more before that.)
+(It has however, been around for at least 3 years that I know of, and probably more.)

 ## Install